-This location provides a great money-for-experience ratio due to low cost of living and strong engineering background of companies in the region.
-Convenient flights and negligible time differences make Eastern Europe a perfect nearshoring destination for Western European companies.
+This location provides a great money-for-experience ratio.
+Low cost of living and strong engineering background of companies benefit you.
+Convenient time difference makes Eastern Europe a perfect nearshoring destination for Western European companies.
 US clients value these tech companies for their high quality and flexible work culture; i.e., teams work based on their client’s time zone.
 And it has one of the fastest (and cheapest) Internet connections worldwide.

-India is one of the most popular destinations for outsourcing development worldwide with cheap pricing and large labor force.
+India is one of the most popular destinations for outsourcing development worldwide because of seemingly cheap prices and its large labor force.
 Also, India offers friendly IT policy and access to a wide technological stack.
-But when outsourcing to India, businesses should search for a reliable provider.
+But when outsourcing to India, businesses should be assiduous in searching for a reliable provider.
 Low hourly rates might bear hidden costs, delays, or undeveloped infrastructure.
 Deeply embedded cultural differences lead to misunderstandings and disappointments.

 South-Eastern Asia $15-30/hr.

-This is a recent outsourcing destination.
-Several countries, such as Indonesia, Malaysia, Vietnam and others, strive to repeat India’s success by introducing a favorable business environment and low development prices.
-While claiming to be 50% cheaper than Indian developers, SEA countries aim at becoming the top destination for cost-effective software development in the future.
+South-Eastern Asia is a recent outsourcing destination.
+Malaysia, Vietnam and other SEA countries strive to repeat India’s success.
+They introduce a favorable business environment and low development prices.
+They claim to be 50% cheaper than Indian developers.
+The goal of SEA countries is to become the top destination for cost-effective software development in the future.

-Also China.
-With its immense population, low cost of living and huge internal market oriented on both inland and foreign clients, it is similar to India but provides more affordable labor costs.
+And then there is China.
+With its immense population, low cost of living and huge internal market oriented towards on both inland and foreign clients, it is like India but provides more affordable labor costs.
 For some, the question/concern of “Big Brother”/the Chinese government is a major concern.

 The new polished app appears in app stores.
-This is the point when it becomes a continuous drain on the pocket book for an app owner.
-The app owner must keep the app up-to-date and available for users for a reasonable amount of time.
+This is the point when it becomes a continuous drain on the pocketbook for an app owner.
+The app owner must keep the app up to date and available to users for a reasonable amount of time.
 When the app reaches its end-of-life, the app owner must ensure users can easily retrieve and save their data.
 App owners must also be aware of updates OS vendors provide to prevent an app not working with OS update.

 Here are a few sources of expenses:

-- Server maintenance costs – costs depend on whether the owner decides to host the app on a major cloud provider, such as AWS or Microsoft Azure, or to develop his or her own server infrastructure.
-In every way, there must be an established hosting with advanced hardware and broadband channel.
+- Server maintenance costs – costs depend on whether you decide to host the app on a major cloud provider, such as AWS or Microsoft Azure, or develop your own server infrastructure.
+Either way, you must have an established hosting with advanced hardware and broadband channel.

-- Subscriptions and licenses – third-party solutions help decrease development time significantly (sometimes, even make an app possible).
-Yet, they require regular payments.
+- Subscriptions and licenses – third-party solutions help to significantly decrease development time.
+You must factor in regular payments.
 Payment plans are often segmented into payment categories based on certain criteria.
-With app growth, subscription costs can increase significantly.
+Include and evaluate them thoroughly in your business plan.

 - Updates – both mobile OSs and third-party services get constant updates.
 In some cases, apps stop working after an update.
 Unfortunately, no one can forecast how much time app updates could take.

 - Upgrades – an app might require new features in order to take on competition or attract new users.
 However, adding a new feature to an existing app must be analyzed separately.
-Also, it is hard to predict how much time an upgrade takes due to unexpected challenges.
+Also, it is hard to predict how much time an upgrade might take due to unexpected challenges.

 IT Craft has prepared a special package for startups to help them launch their app faster.
-The package contains a preassembled set of standard components and instruments for their automated testing.
-With this, development team can save up to 160 hours on initial stage of MVP development—and save you money.
+It is a preassembled set of standard components and instruments for their automated testing.
+This saves the development team up to 160 hours at the initial stage of MVP development.
+That means it saves you money.